Extended history of modern art in 50 works

 What is the course about?

-This visit-based course looks at some iconic examples of C20th art, architecture, and design to trace a chronological history of modern art.
-Can be studied alone or as a sequel to The History of Art in a 100 Paintings.
+This course can be studied alone or as a sequel to The History of Art in a 100 Paintings.

 What will we cover?

-• Styles such as Fauvism, Cubism, Dadaism, Surrealism, Abstract Expressionism, Minimalism, Pop Art and so on in paintings, sculptures, installations and so on through fifty key works
+• Styles such as Impressionism, Cubism, Dadaism, Surrealism, Abstract Expressionism, Minimalism, Pop Art and so on in paintings, sculptures, installations and so on through fifty key works

 • The relationship between art and theory (colour theory, manifestos).

 By the end of this course you should be able to...

 • Have a good understanding of the chronology of Modern Art from 1900 to the 1970s

 • Recognise 50 key works in the history of Modern Art and be able to analyse them

 • Have a good grasp of debates around art theory and practice.